IA138-3-FY-CO:

 3. Growth mindset through raising awareness of and working with the learning competence cycle;

-4. Effective team-working and leadership competencies;
+4. Effective team-working skills;

 6. IT skills through the use of various technologies, such as Moodle, Microsoft Word, and slide presentations.